CANCER NURSING EDUCATION FRAMEWORK

 The latest revision was initiated and led by members of the EONS Education Working Group but also involved representatives from all EONS working groups, EONS’ member organisations and European National Cancer Nursing Societies and other experts.
 For an overview of the developmental process see Harald Titzer’s article in the EONS Magazine.

-After 18 May, paper copies can be requested from the EONS Secretariat: email@example.com
+Paper copies of the Framework can be requested from the EONS Secretariat: email@example.com

 Please acknowledge the EONS Cancer Nursing Education Framework 2018 when using the document.